- Search The Registry

 This date marks the birth of Ethel Waters in 1896.
 She was a Black lesbian and bisexual entertainer, vocalist, and actress.

-With smooth, well-defined phrasing and a meticulous sense of timing, the singing style of Ethel Waters rated with the best of the era's vocalists.
+With smooth, well-defined phrasing and a meticulous sense of timing, the singing style of Ethel Waters rated among the best of the era's vocalists.
 By the mid-1920s, Waters had stopped singing the blues.
 Her style changed to that of a successful pop singer.
-Waters performed in a number of revues, including "Africana," "Paris Bound," and "The Ethel Waters Broadway Revue."
+Waters performed in several revues, including "Africana," "Paris Bound," and "The Ethel Waters Broadway Revue."
 In 1929 she landed her first acting role in the film "On with the Show."
-She appeared in "Pinky" in 1949, which won her an Oscar nomination for best-supporting actress.
+She appeared in "Pinky" in 1949, which won her an Oscar nomination for best supporting actress.

-On Broadway, Ethel Waters appeared in "Mamba's Daughters," though her greatest theatrical achievement was in 1950 when she played a cook in the play "The Member of the Wedding" and won the New York Drama Critics Award for best actress.
+On Broadway, Ethel Waters appeared in "Mamba's Daughters," though her greatest theatrical achievement was in 1950 when she played a cook in "The Member of the Wedding" and won the New York Drama Critics Award for best actress.
 She authored two autobiographies, "His Eye Is on the Sparrow" and "To Me It's Wonderful."
 Ethel Waters also toured with evangelist Billy Graham from 1957 until her death in 1977.